Samsung Galaxy Tab 7.0: Hardware

 The tablet is enclosed in a plastic frame that makes it lighter than other metal-bodied tablets, weighing 380 g (0.84 lb).

 The GT-P1000 model carries a 7" Super TFT instead of the AMOLED which is used by Samsung in its Galaxy S phones.
 The screen has a 1024×600 resolution With mDNIE (Mobile Digital Natural Images Engine).
 Internal flash storage of 2 GB (North America CDMA models), 16 GB or 32 GB can be supplemented with a microSD flash card with up to 32 GB.
 The Exynos 3110 (also known as Hummingbird) SoC design features a 1.0 GHz ARM architecture Cortex A8 CPU and has 512, 444, or 640 MB of RAM paired with a PowerVR SGX540 graphics processor.

 The WIFI-only model GT-P1010 has a different OMAP 3630 based SoC design.
 It incorporates also a 1.0 GHz Cortex A8 CPU but the graphics chip is a PowerVR SGX530 graphics processor which is only half as powerful as the SGX540 of the GT-P1000.
 Also, the GT-P1010 tab does not support TV out.
-Samsung has provided an update to Android 2.3 Gingerbread android version only for selected regions like the UK.
+Samsung has provided an update to Android 3.0 Honeycomb android version only for selected regions like the UK.

 The tablet has two cameras: a 3.2 rear MP camera with a LED flash and a 1.3 MP front camera for video calling (the Verizon model has a 3-megapixel rear camera).
 The front camera has auto focus capability.
 The camera also has auto image stitching, combining 8 pictures.
 Modes include single shot, continuous, panorama, and self-shot.
 It can automatically trigger on detecting that the subject smiles.
 Autogeotagging uses the internal GPS receiver.

 The tablet has GPS, 802.11n Wi-Fi, Bluetooth 3.0, and handsfree/bluetooth/headphone telephone.
 Cellular protocols include GSM CDMA, HSPA (HSUPA).

 The proprietary 30-pin docking and charging connector is not shared with other manufacturers.
 This connector appears very similar to the standard PDMI connector (a non-proprietary alternative to Apple's docking connector) and is sometimes mistaken for it, but it is non-standard and all accessories, including charging cables, are incompatible with other equipment and only available from Samsung.

 Samsung says that its 4000 mAh battery will give it 7 hours of video playback or 10 hours of talk time.

 The GSM variants of the Galaxy Tab have an externally accessible SIM card slot.
 If the SIM card is removed while the system is on, the system automatically reboots.
 The AT&T and T-Mobile variants of the Galaxy Tab ship with a micro SIM in a micro SIM adapter.
 For non-US Galaxy Tabs, with phone function, this slot can also accommodate a 3G data-only SIM card if the user does not need telephone functionality.

 The Samsung Galaxy Tab also has an optional RCA plug connector through which the screen image is shown on a TV or other display (the Tab's own screen cannot be turned off; it can be dimmed with a backlight dimming app).